cloud-gov/pages-infra/README.md

 - `staging`: Configures the staging environment
 - `production`: Configures the production environment
 ### Shared modules
-- `ecr`: AWS ECR instance for `federalist-garden-build` docker images
+- `ecr`: AWS ECR instance for `pages-garden-build` docker images
 - `queue`: AWS SQS queue and associated AWS CloudWatch alarms
 - `shared`: Common infrastructure configuration for all environments
 - `sns`*: AWS SNS topic used for AWS CloudWatch alarms.

-***Note: When first creating SNS resources, the subscription to send emails to `federalist-alerts@gsa.gov` must be created manually in the console as it is currently not supported by Terraform.**
+***Note: When first creating SNS resources, the subscription to send emails to `pages-alerts@gsa.gov` must be created manually in the console as it is currently not supported by Terraform.**

 ## AWS Account Setup
 While we want to simplify our configuration as much as possible and minimize the number of credentials, we have to work with the following constraints:

-- Each Federalist environment may have resources in both AWS Commercial and AWS GovCloud
+- Each Pages environment may have resources in both AWS Commercial and AWS GovCloud
-- Each Federalist environment requires isolated AWS accounts
+- Each Pages environment requires isolated AWS accounts
 - AWS cross-account permissions do not work between AWS Commercial and AWS GovCloud
 - Best practice is to maintain "admin" accounts seperate from the accounts which contain the resources managed by Terraform
 - Single Terraform backend